-Colgate University reports student housing had four (4) fires with no injuries for 2017, two (2) fires with no injuries in 2018, and two (2) fires with no injuries in 2019.
-For all three (3) calendar years, there were no fatalities and minimal property damage due to the fires
+Colgate University reports student housing had two (2) fires with no injuries in 2018, two (2) fires with no injuries in 2019, and four (4) fires with no injuries for 2020.

 ON-CAMPUS STUDENT HOUSING AND LIFE SAFETY SYSTEMS

 Colgate University has a total of 35 on-campus student housing facilities.
 Each facility is equipped with addressable fire detection systems, including smoke and heat detectors, and pull-box stations.
 Each facility is fully outfitted with a fire suppression (sprinkler) system.
 All fire life safety systems report to the Campus Safety Department's Communication Center.